 After interviewing numerous patients during my first volunteer stint, I learned that many had no understanding of their anatomy and physiology and, as a result, often suffered from preventable conditions.
 Given this, I proposed that BCMF develop and teach sexual and reproductive health workshops to women and girls in these villages.
-With the support of a [Christianson Grant](/foundation/christianson-grant/) from the [InterExchange Foundation](/foundation/), I returned to Thailand and successfully planned and implemented this culturally sensitive and sustainable sexual and reproductive health education program.
+With the support of a [Christianson Fellowship](/foundation/christianson-fellowship/) from the [InterExchange Foundation](/foundation/), I returned to Thailand and successfully planned and implemented this culturally sensitive and sustainable sexual and reproductive health education program.

 Providing access to medical care in a resource-deprived region